 You are survived by us all including the true joys of your life, your grandchildren whose events you wouldn’t miss for the world: Dominic and Mackenzie Sailors, Carson and Logan Snoke, Haley Gray, and Ella Collins.
 The love you had for your grandchildren is really indescribable.
 You had a unique relationship with each and every one of them.
 You loved the Lord your Father and were a regular attendee of the Global Missions, Inc Church.
 Your love of the Lord and fruit of your life will be evident for generations to come.
 On October 2, 2021 you were honorably discharged by your Heavenly Father from your service on earth and joined the great cloud of witnesses who encircle us like clouds until it is our time to join you.

 “I have fought a good fight.
 I have finished my course, I have kept the faith.” - 2 Timothy 4:7

 Your biggest fans

-To plant a tree in memory of Leland Ray Clifton, please click here.
+To plant a beautiful memorial tree in memory of Leland Ray Clifton, please visit our Tree Store.